benjaminob6/GRP/docs/Development_Log.md

 be able to interface with a Stellaris chip if the choice is made to go in that direction.
 Details of inputs and outputs for each model have been included in flasm.md.
-It was found that directly modifying DS[0-16] or DA[0-16] would effect the Sensors and Actuators of the simulation, repsectively.
+It was found that directly modifying DS[0-16] or DA[0-16] would effect the Sensors and Actuators of the simulation, respectively.

 With knowledge about the structure of the swfs, it should be possible to create new ones easily enough, but research into that is being put off until